Binaural Unmasking in Practical Use: Perceived Level of Phase-inverted Speech in Environmental Noise: Related Work

 Hirsh's experiments in 1948 revealed that under intense noise, monaural listening makes it easier to detect pure tones than binaural listening \cite{hirsh:1948a}.
 However, further experiments by Hirsh demonstrated that the detection threshold becomes lower when a target sound presented binaurally, masked by a noise identical at the ears, is inverted in one ear compared to when presented monaurally \cite{hirsh:1948}.
 It was also shown that this effect is most pronounced around the 200–500-Hz range and that the greatest reduction in detection threshold occurs when a target sound is presented 180\textdegree out-of-phase interaurally \cite{hirsh:1948}.

 When listening to a 500-Hz pure tone in a noise identical at the ears, inverting the phase of the target sound in one ear can lower the detection threshold by about 12–15 dB \cite{hirsh:1948a}.
 However, this effect declines to about 3 dB as the frequency of the target sound increases, and stabilizes at about 3 dB for all higher frequencies, up to at least 4 kHz \cite{hirsh:1958}.
+The effect of binaural unmasking becomes more pronounced as the masking noise level increases, that is, as the signal-to-noise ratio (SNR) decreases, and it diminishes as the SNR increases \cite{hirsh:1948, johansson:2002, blauert:2001, culling:2006, eva:2023}.

 Not only the detection of pure tones but also the performance of word articulation tests (i.e., intelligibility) improves due to phase reversal between the ears \cite{licklider:1948}.
 Regarding the detection of speech in noise and word articulation, experiments that limited the frequency range targeted for phase reversal showed that phase reversal in the low-frequency range (below 500 Hz) is important \cite{levitt:1967}.
 Furthermore, the effects of binaural unmasking due to interaural phase differences have been investigated with speech in various languages, including Chinese \cite{ho:2015}, Swedish \cite{johansson:2002}, and Persian \cite{ashrafi:2022}.